 Modes and Manner of Death: Forensic Thanatology

-UGC-NET Paper 2 Unit X notes on death: cause vs mechanism vs manner, three modes (coma, syncope, asphyxia), five NAME manners, BNSS 194 inquest.
+Death: cause vs mechanism vs manner, three modes (coma, syncope, asphyxia), five NAME manners, BNSS 194 inquest.

 Last updated:

-Read this bullet as three layers stacked on top of each other.
-The bottom layer is the medical-physiological frame: cause, mechanism and mode of death and the three classical modes of coma, syncope and asphyxia.
-The middle layer is the medicolegal classification: the five NAME manners (Natural, Accidental, Suicidal, Homicidal, Undetermined) that the certifying doctor records.
-The top layer is the Indian legal scaffold: BNSS 2023 Section 194 police inquest, Section 196 magistrate inquest, the BNS 2023 homicide chapter (Sections 100 to 106), and the brain-death framework under the Transplantation of Human Organs and Tissues Act 1994 as amended in 2011.
-Get those three layers right and the rest of Unit X falls into place.
+The subject has three layers.
+The first is the medical-physiological frame: cause, mechanism and mode of death, and the three classical modes of coma, syncope and asphyxia.
+The second is the medicolegal classification: the five NAME manners (Natural, Accidental, Suicidal, Homicidal, Undetermined) that the certifying doctor records.
+The third is the Indian legal scaffold: BNSS 2023 Section 194 police inquest, Section 196 magistrate inquest, the BNS 2023 homicide chapter (Sections 100 to 106), and the brain-death framework under the Transplantation of Human Organs and Tissues Act 1994 as amended in 2011.

 - Death